ztobin/-RES-/[Links]/[Android] Udacity Curriculum.md

 Yes.
 Udacity offers [**official course forums**](https://discussions.udacity.com/c/standalone-courses) that are accessible to all students ( *both free & paid* ).

+Additionally, students enrolled in the paid Nanodegree programs will be given access to an exclusive Slack network.
+Nanodegree students also have access to an optional [**UConnect**](https://www.udacity.com/uconnect) program ( *$99/month* ), where they will receive additional support.

 &nbsp;

 > Are Nanodegree projects & material included in the free courses?

 For the most part.
 See [**this article**](https://udacity.zendesk.com/hc/en-us/articles/208018403-Are-Nanodegree-course-and-project-materials-available-for-free) on Udacity's support page.

+&nbsp;

+> How do the Nanodegree programs work?

+See [**this article**](http://blog.udacity.com/2016/05/breaking-down-how-a-nanodegree-program-works.html) on Udacity's blog.

 &nbsp;